Frequently Asked Questions

 Does CPI work in languages other than English?

 Currently, CPI is optimized for English.
-We're working on multi-language support for 2026.
+We're working on multi-language support.
 Communication patterns exist across cultures, but they may manifest differently, so we're taking time to ensure accuracy.

 Still Have Questions?